linjacob2/tmp_gmn_contrails/README.md

 * The ERA5 data loading with pycontrails has had issues for me before.
 The solution for this can be found [here](https://github.com/contrailcirrus/pycontrails/issues/206).
 * The segmentation script can have a memory leak issue, causing issues when running the script over large-scale datasets.
 This has not been resolved yet.
+* Running the RMS installation script can fail.
+I have experienced that sometimes the numpy version is too new and is no longer compatible.
+Running `pip install numpy==1.26.4` resolved this for me.
+* On the Imperial HPC, most of the installation works.
+However, installing the CUDA extension for SAM-2 such that the post-processing and all the features from the masks are extracted can be tricky.
+This might be helpful: https://icl-rcs-user-guide.readthedocs.io/en/latest/hpc/applications/guides/pytorch/